Which of the following processes is NOT affected by herbicidal activity?

 Study for the MDARD Aquatic Pest Management Test.
 Dive into flashcards and intricate questions, each supplemented by hints and detailed explanations to enhance your understanding and ensure you're exam-ready.

-The correct choice is that water absorption is not directly affected by herbicidal activity.
-Herbicides primarily target specific physiological processes within plants such as cell division, tissue development, and respiration.
+In the context of herbicidal activity, water absorption is not directly influenced by the mechanisms of action of most herbicides.
+Herbicides primarily target metabolic processes that are critical to plant growth and development, such as cell division, tissue development, and respiration.

 Subscribe